About this blog

 Blessings all over seen is just one of the many greetings that can be heard on the streets of Kingston, Jamaica (seen in patios means, “do you understand”).
 The saying is more common in the Rasta community and has a dual meaning, one is to bestow blessings upon another person while the other calls attention to the blessings that are all around us.

-This is a photo blog showing some of my images taken over my years of working, living and traveling in Jamaica.
+This is a photo blog showing some of my images taken over my 30 years of working, living and traveling in Jamaica.
 Most of these images have never been seen or published before, that’s one of the reasons for this blog.
-In my 25 years of photographing in Jamaica, I have taken well over 30,000 images from around the island, mostly in Kingston.
-A small portion of these images have made it onto (more than 50) CD covers and into magazine articles & covers, websites in books and films, the rest sit in a safety deposit box and in numerous boxes on shelf in my office.
+In my 30 years of photographing in Jamaica, I have taken well over 35,000 images from around the island, mostly in Kingston.
+A small portion of these images have made it onto (more than 50) CD covers, numerous magazine articles & covers, websites and in books and films, the rest just sit in a safety deposit box and in piles of boxes on shelf in my office.
 I thought others might enjoy seeing some of the pictures and hear what was going on when they were taken.
 Is figured it is better than just sitting in boxes, right?

 My plan is to post a few different images every week along with a little comment about the image, some will include notes directly from my photo diary written the day the images were taken.
 Most of the photos will be black and white with occasional color photos.
 When I was shooting in Kingston most of my work was in b&w, people always would ask “why shoot black and white when Jamaica so colorful?”
 I would then take out the envelope of 8×10 black and white prints I carried with me in my camera bag.
 When I showed them most of the time they would smile and say “The real Jamaica dat”.
 It was after seeing the prints they could see why I was doing it, it looked like the real Jamaica.
 To me it was as much about Jamaica as it was about traditional black and white photography, the light, tones, textures and of course the subjects.